Treaty of Nerchinsk: History

 From about 1640, Russians entered the Amur basin from the north, into land claimed by the Qing dynasty which at this time were just beginning their conquest of the Ming dynasty.
 The Qing had, by the 1680s, completed the conquest of China proper and eliminated the last Ming successor states in the south.
 With the Qing dynasty now firmly in control of China, it was in a position to deal with what they saw as Russian encroachment in Manchuria, the ancient homeland of the ruling Aisin Gioro clan.
 By 1685 most of the Russians had been driven out of the area.
-See Sino–Russian border conflicts for details.